sikaeducation/curriculum/201/standards/add-interactivity/topics/html-buttons/README.md

 # HTML: Buttons

-If you're comfortable working with the DOM and events, you can start using one of the most practical means of interaction: HTML buttons.
+Once you're comfortable working with the DOM and events, you can start using one of the most practical means of interaction: HTML buttons.

 ```html
 <button id="agreement">Click to Agree to Terms</button>